 Andrew grew up paddling the rocky shores of Georgian Bay, and more recently has been exploring BC by kayak.
 When he’s not on the water, Andrew works with technology – designing and building some of Canada’s most loved digital products.
 He’s excited to support and represent BCMT from Toronto, to help drive awareness around conservation and sustainable exploration of the beautiful BC coastline.

-Director & Co-Chair of the Stewardship Committee
+Director & Chair of Communications Committee

 Cameron is an avid kayaker and surfer living and recreating on the traditional territories of the Tla-o-qui-aht and Yuułuʔiłʔatḥ First Nations in Ucluelet, BC.
 Cameron is a graduate of the Thompson Rivers University Adventure Guide Diploma and holds a Bachelor of Interdisciplinary Studies.
 His studies focus on natural resource sciences and Indigenous studies, with an emphasis on the intersection of colonial and Indigenous governance in Haida Gwaii marine and land use planning.
 Cameron spends his time commuting by kayak to private surf spots and exploring the hidden gems of BC’s coast.
 Cameron is also a professionally trained level 3 sea kayak guide with the Sea Kayak Guides Alliance of BC.
 His passion for paddling and the sustainable and ethical use of our coast makes him a perfect fit as our Coastal Stewardship Coordinator.